 Last but not least, internationally recognized research facilities such as the Natural and Medical Sciences Institute (NMI) at the University of Tübingen conduct business-related research in order to fully exploit the region’s potential for innovation.

 We all know that improved communication inevitably leads to new opportunities, which is why the main goal of the region's clusters is to establish partnerships and promote synergies.
-Six major industry clusters can be found in the Neckar-Alb region: Mechanical engineering, automotive, medical technology, textile, biotechnology, as well as timber and renewable energies.
+Six major industry clusters can be found in the Neckar-Alb region: Mechanical engineering, automotive, medical technology, textile, biotechnology, as well as craftsmanship.

 Automotive and mechanical engineering are two of the main industries, not in the least due to the region’s close proximity to the Metropolitan Region of Stuttgart.
 Textiles and medical technology are undisputed beacons of the Neckar-Alb region, having developed from long and rich local traditions.
 An effective cluster management helps companies maintain and improve their already outstanding position in the market.